-Lower Bucks County Joint Municipal Authority (LBCJMA) is pleased to present to you its 2010 Water Quality Report.
-This report is designed to inform you about the water that we deliver to you everyday.
-Our goal is to provide you a dependable supply of drinking water.
-We are happy to report that our drinking water meets or exceeds all federal and state requirements.
+Lower Bucks County Joint Municipal Authority (LBCJMA) is pleased to present to you its 2011 Water Quality Report.
+This report is a snapshot of last year's water quality report.
+Included are details about where your water comes from, what it contains, and how it compares to EPA & State standards.
+We are committed to providing you with information because informed customers are our best allies.
 If you need more information or have questions about the information in this report please contact us at 215-547-9581.